loopingz/webda.io/docs/pages/Concepts/Models.md

 denormalized(n-m): denormalized collection ModelNLink <-> ModelMap
 ```

 ```
-ModelLink: contains a full uuid to an object, if not optional this full uuid is required and some access required
-ModelLinks: contains several full uuid, no permissions is modified by default
-ModelMap: contains a denormalized map of the target object
-ModelLinked: field is just a loader to read collection
+ModelMapped: 1:1 mapper
+ModelsMapped: 1:n mapper

+ModelLinksSimpleArray: n:m relation, can be source of a Mapper, it is an array of uuid of the targeted model
+ModelLinksArray: n:m relation, can be source of a Mapper, it is an array of object containing the uuid of the targeted model and some additional data
+ModelLinksMap: n:m relation, can be source of a Mapper, it is a map of uuid of the targeted model to some attributes.

+ModelLink: 1:n relation, can be source of a Mapper too, this is normally a Foreign Key within a Relational DataBase
+ModelParent: used to defined a hierarchy between model, it is a 'special' `ModelLink`

+ModelRelated<T>: In a SQL server, it would be querying on the Foreign Key of the table managing the model T
 ```

 Denormalized are managed through a Mapper service that keeps in sync the mapper.

 ### Mapper

 A mapper is a `PartialModel<CoreModel>` that represent a target object.